minzhou1003/ec601-project/MASKrcnn_model/README.md

 ![segment_fail](https://raw.githubusercontent.com/minzhou1003/ec601-project/master/MASKrcnn_model/Data/Screen%20Shot%202018-12-09%20at%204.30.38%20PM.png)

+I would have liked to persue this segmentation data preprocessing further, however have simply not had the time.
 From the Previous results it was clear that further training and hyperparameter tuning should be compleated using non-segmented data with pretrained coco weights.
 Also, rather than using just losses to evaluate the accuracy of the model, a formal submission csv was created and submitted in order to acquire an official score from kaggle.
 This score was calculated based on the IOU(intersection over union) of predicted vs actual bounding boxes.
 The submission format was as follows,

 ![sub.csv](https://raw.githubusercontent.com/minzhou1003/ec601-project/master/MASKrcnn_model/Data/Screen%20Shot%202018-10-14%20at%2011.16.50%20PM.png)